NONAN23x/Octaprobe/README.md

     cd Octaprobe
     ```

-2. Install the required dependencies:
+2. Run the provided setup script:
     ```bash
-    pip install -r requirements.txt
+    python setup.py
     ```

-3. Start the Ollama service:
+3. Follow the instructions laid out by the above script:
-    Ensure that the Ollama service is properly set up and running before launching the application.
-This service is a critical component that enables the application's backend functionality.
-To configure and start the Ollama service, you can refer to the official [Ollama Documentation](https://ollama.com/docs) or other trusted online resources.
-Make sure the service is active and accessible to avoid any runtime issues.
+    > The script ensures that all required libraries are installed and that the Ollama service is properly set up.
+The setup script will automatically check for Ollama's installation and configuration.
+If Ollama is not installed or configured, the script will redirect you to the [Ollama Documentation](https://ollama.com/) for guidance.
+Please ensure the service is active and accessible to avoid any runtime issues.

 4. Run the application: